factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/lowlevel/java/optimistic_locking.md

     //...
 }
 ```
-so that it has to return an instance of IntermediatePublishResult.
-The only way to create such an instance are static methods on the same interface (*abort* & *publish*) in order to make it obvious.
+so that it has to return an instance of `IntermediatePublishResult`.
+The only way to create such an instance are static methods on the same interface (`abort`, `publish`, ...) in order to make it obvious.
 This lambda now is called according to the logic above.

-Inside the lambda, you'd want to check the current state using the very latest facts from factcast (*repo.findById(...)*) and then check your business constraints on it (*if (source.amount() < amountToTransfer)*...).
+Inside the lambda, you'd want to check the current state using the very latest facts from factcast (`repo.findById(...)`) and then check your business constraints on it (`if (source.amount() < amountToTransfer)`...).
 If the constraints do not hold, you may choose to abort the Attempt and thus abort the process.
 In this case, the attempt will **not** be retried.

-On the other hand, if you choose to publish new facts using *Attempt.publish(...)*, the state will be checked and the Fact(s) will be published if there was not change in between (otherwise a retry will be issued, see above).
+On the other hand, if you choose to publish new facts using `Attempt.publish(...)`, the state will be checked and the Fact(s) will be published if there was not change in between (otherwise a retry will be issued, see above).
+In the rare case, that you do not want to publish anything, you can return `Attempt.withoutPublication()` to accomplish this.

-*Optionally*, you can pass a runnable using *.andThen* and schedule it for execution once, if **and only if** the publishing succeeded.
+*Optionally*, you can pass a runnable using `.andThen` and schedule it for execution once, if **and only if** the publishing succeeded.
 Or in other words, this runnable is executed just once or never (in case of *abort* or *OptimisticRetriesExceededException*).